|

 include statement.
 The -m option can be used

 multiple times to form a search path.
-This path will override the default
+This path overrides the default

 " file" -style

-If a file or directory name in the -m
+If a directory name in the -m argument

 directory named in the remaining part of the argument string.
 The search

-starts with the current directory of the Makefile and then works upward
+starts with the current directory and then works upward towards the root

-towards the root of the file system.
-If the search is successful, then
+of the file system.
+If the search is successful, the resulting directory

 bmake to easily search in the current source